A Squeaky Clean Manuscript Saves Time, Money, and Hassle in All Steps of Your Publishing Project.

 - Remove all boxes and indicate boxed text with notes to the designer or editor.
 I like to highlight notes using square brackets [ ].
-That way I can search for them and make certain I see them all when preparing the book.
+That way, I can search for them and make sure I see them all when preparing the book.

-- Use style sheet for the different styles in your document.
+- Use style sheets for all the different styles in your document.

 - Use heading one in your style sheet for chapter titles.

 - Don’t use spaces to indent.
-Use stylesheets.
+Set indents in the stylesheets.

-- Don’t use Word’s automatic numbering and bullet feature and remove hyperlinks
+- Don’t use Word’s automatic numbering and bullet features and remove hyperlinks.

 - Keep the document simple.
 Best to stick to one font family.
-And use a common font like times, arial, helvetica
+And use a standard font like Times, Arial, Helvetica.

 - Remove extra spaces.